Amazon com : eyes Latam expansion, opens Argentina office | 4-Traders

-That added to Amazon offices in Brazil, Chile, Colombia and Mexico, Teresa Carlson, company vice president, worldwide public sector, said at a conference.
+That added to Amazon offices in Brazil, Chile, Colombia and Mexico, Teresa Carlson, Amazon Web Services vice president, worldwide public sector, said at a conference.

-Amazon Web Services handles data and computing for large enterprises in the cloud.
-The team in Argentina works to promote the use and innovation of cloud-based technologies, its website says.

 "We have to be partners of Latin America.
 There's lots of opportunities, amazing talent," Carlson said.